Art Gallery Insurance

 - Defense against legal actions

-CGL insurance excludes claims from errors and negligence of the professionals.
-So, you may want to purchase professional liability insurance.
-This also includes errors and omissions insurance and D&O insurance to add to your museum insurance coverage.
+A painting conservator claimed that the average cost to restore a small painting can vary from $800 to$1,000 and large artworks from $10,000 to $15,000.
+CGLI excludes claims from errors and negligence of the professionals.
+Hence, you may want to purchase professional liability insurance.
+This also includes errors and omissions insurance and D&O insurance to add to your insurance coverage.

-Employment Practices Liability (EPLI) Insurance:
+Employment Practices Liability Insurance (EPLI)

-Cyber Liability Insurance:
+Cyber Liability Insurance

-Inland Marine Insurance:
+Inland Marine Insurance

-Business Interruption Insurance:
+Business Interruption Insurance (BII)